 IMPORTANT: When replacing blown fuses, the replacement must be of the exact rating as the fuse being replaced.
-The information provided should not be misconstrued as a handbook for use by an untrained person making repairs.

 WARNING: ALL SERVICE and TROUBLESHOOTING SHOULD BE PERFORMED BY A QUALIFIED PROFESSIONAL OR SERVICE AGENCY.

 WARNING: WHILE MAKING REPAIRS, OBSERVE ALL SAFETY PRECAUTIONS DISPLAYED ON THE DRYER or SPECIFIED IN THIS MANUAL.